A note before you begin

 • Keep any evidence of physical abuse, such as pictures of injuries.

-• If you are injured, go to a doctor or an emergency room and report what happened to you.
-Ask that they document your visit.
+• If you are injured, go to a doctor or emergency room and ask them to document your visit.

 • Try to set money aside or ask friends or family members to hold money for you.